-A written Formal Complaint may be filed with Title IX Coordinator in person, by email, US mail, or using the University's online portal provided for this purpose found at [insert URL].
+A written Formal Complaint may be filed with Title IX Coordinator in person, by email, US mail, or using the University's online portal provided for this purpose found at https://inside.nku.edu/titleix/report/formal-complaint.
 A Complainant's signature can be physical or digital, or otherwise indicate that the Complainant is the person filing the Complaint.